vmware-archive/thrust/README.md

     distribution_list: Developers # This is the name of a TestFlight distribution list
     notify: true # Whether to notify people on the distribution list about this deployment
     note_generation_method: autotag  # If you set this value, it will auto-generate the deploy notes from the commit history.
 Optional.
     ios_target: MyGreatAppTarget # Name of the build target.
-Optional, defaults to app name. iOS only.
+Optional, defaults to app name.
-    ios_build_configuration: Release # iOS only
+    ios_build_configuration: Release
-    ios_provisioning_search_query: 'query to find Provisioning Profile' # iOS only.
-Optional.
+    ios_provisioning_search_query: 'query to find Provisioning Profile' # Otherwise, it will use the first provisioning profile in ~/Library/MobileDevice/Provisioning Profiles/
     versioning_method: 'none' # or 'timestamp-sha' or 'commits'.
 Leave blank to use Git commit SHAs for build numbers.

   demo: